digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-5.md

 * Siemens Mindsphere training ongoing at Skejby on the 2nd of October 2019
 * Casper will take part in the FMI technical meeting in Lund on the 1st and 2nd of October
 * Different papers will be presented at the Overture workshop on Monday the 7th of October about some of our work
-* The ONTO-CPS Association workshop also takes place on Monday
+* The INTO-CPS Association workshop also takes place on Monday
 * The Simula Reserch Lab application about a digital twin center has been submitted

 #### Nick Battle